 Campus Ministries facilitates confidential discussion and support groups on sexuality issues for both heterosexual and LGBT students.
-Pastor Mary Hulst (College Chaplain) and Associate Chaplain Aaron Winkle host a group for LGBT students who are seeking pastoral support.
+Pastor Mary Hulst (College Chaplain) hosts a group for LGBT students who are seeking pastoral support.

 Members of these groups are not pressured to adopt a particular position; rather, as the CRC has advised, we are “creating a fellowship of mutual honesty, caring and support” (2002 Synodical Report).
 We are deeply devoted to dialogue, educational growth, and understanding between community members in the Spirit of Christ.